 Over the years, my mum has also been diagnosed with an incredibly rare disease: Cushings Disease.

 This has resulted in two brain surgeries (and stays in intensive care afterwards) to remove the pituitary gland which controls our bodies hormones.
 She is now on steroids for life, and if she were to miss a dose, she would die.
 Cushings has also caused diabetes, to the point that she is now insulin resistant, and has to use a trial drug from the USA, as well as various other medical conditions.

 More recently, she has been diagnosed with severe liver disease, thought to be from the huge amount of tablets my mum has to take on a daily basis for life.

 All this and she is only 49.

-For those two years leading up to him leaving he did not utter one word to me or my sister, and we basically looked after our mum, and also maintained school/college.
+For those two years leading up to him leaving he did not utter one word to me or my sister, and we basically looked after our mum whilst going to school and college.

 Whilst going through some of her worst physical pain, she would always try to push through in order to make sure me and my sister were fed, taken to places and looked after.
 She has always put my sister and me before her own needs, and continues to do this even though we remind her it’s now our turn to look after her!

 As a grandmother she is phenomenal; my son adores her and she is always the one he seeks comfort from even more so than me!